-Items 5 and 6 of Table 3 identify the requirements to be followed during startup and shutdown of the boilers and they will be listed in the renewal permit.
+Items 5 and 6 of Table 3 of Subpart DDDDD identify the requirements during startup and shutdown of the boilers and they are listed in the renewal permit.
+The language for startup and shutdown was revised in 2015 and the renewal permit contains the revised language.
+The applicant has demonstrated compliance with these requirements and documents any startup/shutdowns in their semiannual reports.

-6.6.1 CAM and recordkeeping required for compliance with 3D .0530 - PSD and 3D .0524 - NSPS (Particulate Matter)
+6.6.1 CAM and recordkeeping required for compliance with Sec.
+3D-0530 - PSD and Sec.
+3D-0524 - NSPS (Particulate Matter)